Spokane Property Tax Rates 2026: How They’re Calculated & What Homeowners Should Know

 🗓️ Mid-Summer: Appeal deadline

-🗓️ October 31: Final property tax payment due
+🗓️ October 31: Second-half property taxes typically due

 🗓️ Year-End: Districts finalize budgets and levy proposals